How do we measure countries’ human rights performance?

 The Human Rights Measurement Initiative (HRMI) works to provide robust, comprehensive measurements to track the human rights performance of countries.

 We are working towards measuring all human rights contained in international treaties and other important documents.
 To begin with, we have developed two different measurement methodologies for two key sets of rights: economic and social rights and civil and political rights.

-Our measurements of these rights are all published, and freely available, on the Rights Tracker.
+Our measurements of these rights are published on the Rights Tracker.

 Our methodologies are distinctive in four ways: